 Step 3: Customize and Download

 This is where the actual work begins.

-After clicking on a template, Pixelied will take you to its powerful online editor – packed with some of the best tools offered by any free online graphic designing platform.
+After clicking on a template, it’ll load onto the editor – packed with some of the best tools offered by any free online graphic designing platform.

 This is what it should look like (apart from maybe the template – that’s only there for the sake of the tutorial):